-Did you attend any courses, seminars, conferences or receive private lessons or instructions outside the regular education system (hereafter mentioned as taught learning activities, jobrelated or for personal purposes) within the last four weeks
+Attendance at any courses, seminars, conferences or receive private lessons or instructions outside the regular education system (hereafter mentioned as taught learning activities, jobrelated or for personal purposes) within the last four weeks

 - 1 Yes

-- 2 No
+- 2 No.

 - 9 Not applicable (child less than 15 years)

-Variable needed for the assessment of the prevalence of life-long learning.
-This variable is used for the calculation of the structural indicator on participation in life-long learning.
+Variable needed for the assessment of the prevalence of lifelong learning.
+This variable is used for the calculation of the benchmark indicator on participation in lifelong learning.

-- This variable covers all taught organised learning activities outside the regular education system and which the respondent has attended during the last four weeks ending with the reference week. - This is what may be called non-formal education and training.
+This variable covers all taught organised learning activities outside the regular education system which the respondent has attended during the last four weeks ending with the reference week.

-A non-formal learning activity is defined as being organised like a course, a conference or seminar for which the interviewee has applied and has participated in.

-It could be for a short or a longer period also with minor breaks.
+This is what is called non-formal education.
+A non-formal learning activity is defined as being organised like a course, a conference or seminar.
+It could be for a short or a longer period, also with minor breaks.
 A non-formal learning activity may exceed the reference period (starting before or finishing later).